Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.OrchardCore/Docs/ResourceManagement.md

 ## Extensions

-- `ApplicationBuilderExtensions`: Shortcut extensions for application setup, e.g.: `UseResourceFilters` (see above)
+- `ApplicationBuilderExtensions`: Shortcut extensions for application setup, e.g.: `UseResourceFilters` (see above).
+- `ResourceFilterProviderExtensions`: Extension methods for the `IResourceFilterProvider`interface.
 - `ResourceManifestExtensions`: Extensions for building the resource manifest, e.g.: `SetDependenciesRecursively` helps registering multi-level dependencies.
 - `ResourceManagerExtensions`: Extensions for resource usage, e.g.: `RegisterStyle` registers a stylesheet resource by name without having to use the "stylesheet" literal which is error-prone.